getty-zig/getty.so/pages/guide/interfaces.md

 # Interfaces

-Before we begin writing any code, let's quickly go over how interfaces work in Getty since they're a fairly important part of the framework.
+To create a Getty serializer or deserializer, you're going to have to implement a **Getty interface**.

-For a more in-depth explanation on Getty interfaces, see [here](/interfaces).
+Interfaces in Zig are a userspace thing, so everyone has their own way of doing things.
+Naturally, that means that before we can start writing any code, it's important that we go over how Getty implements its interfaces.
+This section is pretty important so be sure to pay attention!

 ## What is a Getty Interface?